MisterM13/CAOS_Project_CPU/Project description.md

 We are planning to make an 8-bit CPU.
 For that we use different gates and a brackedboard (for more see material requirements).
 Our Group is composed of  Barththan Sivanantham, Kian Hugenschmidt and Matthias Müller.

 ### Supportet Operations by the CPU:
-* the three load instructions
+* the three load instructions (ldi, ldr,
 * an instruction to load data from the registry on the memory
 * Basic calculation options
 * command operations: branch, jump and nop